jolibrain/deepdetect/README.md

 - List of free, even for commercial use, deep neural nets for image classification, and character-based convolutional nets for text classification: http://www.deepdetect.com/applications/list_models/

+#### Templates

+DeepDetect comes with a built-in system of neural network templates (Caffe backend only at the moment).
+This allows the creation of custom networks based on recognized architectures, for images, text and data, and with much simplicity.

+Usage:
+- specify `template` to use, from `mlp`, `convnet` and `resnet`
+- specify the architecture with the `layers` parameter:
+  - for `mlp`, e.g. `[300,100,10]`
+  - for `convnet`, e.g. `["1CR64","1CR128","2CR256","1024","512"], where the main pattern is `xCRy` where `y` is the number of outputs (feature maps), `CR` stands for Convolution + Activation (with `relu` as default), and `x` specifies the number of chained `CR` blocks without pooling.
+Pooling is applied between all `xCRy`
+- for `resnets`:
+   - with images, e.g. `["Res50"]` where the main pattern is `ResX` with X the depth of the Resnet
+   - with character-based models (text), use the `xCRy` pattern of convnets instead, with the main difference that `x` now specifies the number of chained `CR` blocks within a resnet block
+   - for Resnets applied to CSV or SVM (sparse data), use the `mlp` pattern.
+In this latter case, at the moment, the `resnet` is built with blocks made of two layers for each specified layer after the first one.
+Here is an example: `[300,100,10]` means that a first hidden layer of size `300` is applied followed by a `resnet` block made of two `100` fully connected layer, and another block of two `10` fully connected layers.
+This is subjected to future changes and more control.

 ### Authors
 DeepDetect is designed and implemented by Emmanuel Benazera <beniz@droidnik.fr>.